logdna/nodejs/README.md

 Default: `true`

 By default the line has a maximum length of 32000 chars, this can be turned off with the value false.

-##### stringify_meta

-_**Optional**_
-Type: `Boolean`
-Default: `false`

-We allow meta objects to be passed with each line.
-If your meta objects have fields with inconsistent types it may be better to stringify the meta object.

-NOTE* Your metadata objects across all types of log messages must have consistent types or log entries will be silently dropped!

 ##### timeout